 In this context, inputs belong to the problem space.
-They include strategic objectives, value propositions, improvement ideas, and other factors.
+They include strategic objectives, value propositions, improvement ideas, and other factors – we’ve explored some of the best discovery tools and dived deeper into idea generation for new product development on separate guides, to help you out with this process.
 The identified inputs will help you set epics and features by priority on the roadmap.

 At Railsware, we leverage different types of roadmaps.
-The choice depends on the scope and purpose.
+The choice depends on the scope and purpose – like whether you’re building an MVP or a prototype and the approaches each of these require, for example.
 You are free to tailor your own one to a specific framework (e.g., Jobs to be done), team, and so on.
 Here are some options to consider:

 The thing here is to take into account the audience to share the roadmap with.
 Two categories are used – internal and external.
 The internal audience includes in-house stakeholders.
 These are sales, engineering, and other teams.
 Take a look at the following example of our internal roadmap.